After the Andrews Labor Government shelved the Port Rail Shuttle project, the Greens started a campaign for this crucial rail link to be built.

-The Andrews Government has shelved the Port-Rail Shuttle project, which would see up to 3500 trucks removed from our local streets every day for just $58 million dollars in rail investment from the government.
-Sign this petition to tell them to stop delaying and get on with it!
+The Port Rail Shuttle could see 3500 trucks removed from our local streets every day for just $58 million dollars in rail investment from the government.

-The Port-Rail Shuttle project would create a rail connection between the Port of Melbourne to three inland ports at Somerton in the north, Altona in the west, and Lyndhurst to the south-east of Melbourne.
+It would create a rail connection between the Port of Melbourne to three distribution hubs at Somerton in the north, Altona in the west, and Lyndhurst to the south-east of Melbourne.

-The benefits of this rail connection would be that it would:
+The benefits of this rail connection would be that it could:

 - reduce the average number of trucks entering and exiting the Port each day by up to 48%

 - reduce diesel use and carbon emissions by up to 17%

 - reduce the cost of delivery off-port by 20%